mauriciodulce/druid-toolbelt/readme.md

 The basic productivity tools for OSX which every Druid developer needs.

+## Requirements

+Before install:

+- If you have SSH keys, make sure they are present in `~/.ssh`

+After install:

+- VMware Fusion serial (from jussi.lindfors@druid.fi)
+- VMware Vagrant Plugin license (from jussi.lindfors@druid.fi)

 ## How to install

 Open terminal and run following command: